HDMS Galathea (1831)

 HDMS Galathea was a three-masted corvette of the Royal Danish Navy, constructed at Gammelholm to designs by Andreas Shifter in 1831.
-She is above all rememberred for being the ship that undertook the First Galathea Expedition, 1845–1847.
+She is above all remembered for being the ship that undertook the First Galathea Expedition, 1845–1847.
 On two occasions, first in 1833 and later in 1839, Galathea was also instrumental in picking some of Bertel Thorvaldsen's artworks up in Rome and bringing them back to Denmark.

 Construction and design

 Galathea was constructed at Gammelholm to designs by Andreas Schifter.
 Construction began in 1828 and was completed in 1832.
 She was launched in 1831.